emqxarchive/emqx-docs-en/source/design.rst

 Authentication and ACL
 ----------------------

-The *EMQ* broker supports an extensible authentication/ACL mechanism, which is implemented by emqttd_access_control, emqttd_auth_mod and emqttd_acl_mod modules.
+The emqttd broker supports an extensible authentication/ACL mechanism, which is implemented by emqttd_access_control, emqttd_auth_mod and emqttd_acl_mod modules.

 emqttd_access_control module provides two APIs that help register/unregister auth or ACL module: